silevis/reactgrid/README.md

 If you are interested how to do more complex operations related with columns like resizing or reordering, please browse our [👉 docs](https://reactgrid.com/docs?utm_source=github&utm_medium=reactgriddocs&utm_campaign=docs)

-At the top of datatable we going to display static cells that contanins `Name` and `Surname` so we can define them now.
+At the top of the datatable we going to display static cells that contains `Name` and `Surname` so we can define them now.

 ```tsx
 const columns: Column[] = [